A Shoelace for the Wedding

 Thankfully, my brother took over the hour-long drive to Gera because I was so exhausted that I needed to nap in the backseat.

-A Hometown Evening with Something Missing?
+A Hometown Evening – with Mixed Feelings?

-During the wedding, there was one expected surprise and one unexpected one.
-The buffet, Mom's cake, the bride's father's speech, and the thoughtful planning could be assumed in a general sense, but weren't specifically expected.
+The buffet, Mom’s cake, the bride’s father’s speech, and the thoughtful planning could be assumed in a general sense, but weren’t specifically expected.
 This made the experience all the more wonderful.
-I am grateful for our parents' efforts.
+I am grateful for our parents’ efforts.

 The carriage ride was one of the unexpected surprises.
 Two white horses galloped the seven kilometers between Julia’s parents’ house and my parents’ farm, pulling the carriage behind them.
 Fortunately, it wasn’t just a wedding carriage for the couple – it had extra seats, so Julia’s sister and my brother could spontaneously join us.